 - Let us assume that the system is powered off.
 That means, that thanks to our modification on the PowerBoost module, the EN pin is deactivated.

 - Once the Power Button is pressed, the EN pin of the PowerBoost is activated since it is getting its high value from the battery through the schottky diode.
-At this point the PowerBoost is activated and providing 5V to the RPI so it start booting up.
+At this point, the PowerBoost is activated and providing 5V to the RPI so it starts booting up.

 - Once the power button has been released and the UART interface is active, the UART_TXD will be noh holding high the EN pin of the PowerBoost module as long as we keep the Raspberry up and running.
-At this point, if we executo the command halt the Raspberry will start the power off sequence and at the en, it will deactivate the UART interface, making UART_TXD pin going back to Low.
-That means, that no signal will be pulling EN high and therefore, the Powerboost module will be automatically disabled.
+At this point, if we execute the command halt the Raspberry will start the power off sequence, and at the end, it will deactivate the UART interface, making UART_TXD pin going back to Low.
+That means, that no signal will be pulling EN high, therefore, the Powerboost module will be automatically disabled.

 Low Battery signal